vgarvardt/ZfSimpleMigrations/README.md

 # ZfSimpleMigrations

 Simple Migrations for Zend Framework 2.
 Project originally based on [ZendDbMigrations](https://github.com/vadim-knyzev/ZendDbMigrations) but module author did not response for issues and pull-requests so fork became independent project.

 ## Supported Drivers

 The following DB adapter drivers are supported by this module.

 * Pdo_Sqlite
 * Pdo_Mysql
+* Pdo_Pgsql
 * Mysqli _only if you configure the driver options with `'buffer_results' => true`_

 ## Installation